Best HDR TVs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best HDR TVs you can buy in 2020.

 HLG stands for Hybrid Log Gamma, and is designed for HDR TV broadcasts.
 The vast majority of HDR TVs support HLG, but the content is currently very thin on the ground.
 This could become a bigger deal in years to come.

-Finally, Advanced HDR by Technicolor is a format made by LG and video specialists Technicolor.
-As such, LG is the only TV maker so far to support it, though we're yet to see any content mastered in the format.
+Finally, Advanced HDR by Technicolor is a format made by LG and video specialists Technicolor, but it appears to gone the way of the dodo.
+LG was the only TV manufacturer supporting it and isn't doing so on its 2020 models.
+No content mastered in the format has ever appeared.

 So that's the current state of the HDR landscape.
 You'll find our pick of the best HDR TVs around below.

-Last year's LG C8 was our TV Product of the Year, and its successor, the C9, has brought home the same Award for LG this year.
-The panel for this LG TV is broadly the same, but extra processing power and AI smarts have brought unexpected picture improvements, making the best even better.
+2019's LG C8 was our TV Product of the Year, and its successor, the C9, brought home the same Award for LG in 2019.
+The panel for this is broadly the same, but extra processing power and AI smarts brought unexpected picture improvements, making the best even better.
 Contrast is glorious, colours are rich and vibrant, and detail levels are exemplary.

 Considering it's around the bottom of the 2019 range in terms of its speaker system, it sounds really rather good, too – although we would, as ever, recommend buying a quality sound system to do justice to the fabulous picture.